 Several chambers of Ajanta contain some of the best paintings in Buddhist religious art.
 Ajanta contains also the oldest known Indian paintings from the 2nd century BC.

 Paintings of Ajanta are frescoes.
 In Ajanta murals were made in a specific way, involving several stages of work.
-First the surface was prepared – stone surface was chiseled to make rough surface holding the plaster.
-Then there was laid plaster consisting of clay, lime, hay and dung.
+First, the surface was prepared – the stone surface was chiseled to make a rough surface holding the plaster.
+Then there was laid plaster consisting of clay, lime, hay, and dung.
 Paintings were made while the plaster was wet and colors were made of minerals and plants.

-This technique allowed to make paintings which preserved much of their original glory even after 1,500 years of abandonment in tropical climate.
+This technique allowed to make paintings that preserved much of their original glory even after 1,500 years of abandonment in the tropical climate.

-Plastering was done by really skillful artisans – even some of sculptures were plastered to get effect of smoothness.
-Unusual shine was achieved by adding powdered conches and seashells – such polished plaster has glassy surface.
+Plastering was done by really skillful artisans – even some of the sculptures were plastered to get the effect of smoothness.
+Unusual shine was achieved by adding powdered conches and seashells – such polished plaster has a glassy surface.

 Paintings of women in Ajanta are world-renowned – women in these drawings are beautiful.
 How else?
 Many of woman paintings and sculptures depict such mythical beings as yakshas, nagas, vrikshikas, river goddesses Ganga and Yamuna.
 Supernatural beauty is part of the essence of such beings.

 Sometimes it is mentioned that the painting technique in Ajanta is not fresco, it is mural.
-This is somewhat confusing announcement – as if somebody would say that herring is not a herring but a fish.
-Fresco is characterised by application of paint on a wet plaster – thus ensuring long life of colors.
+This is a somewhat confusing announcement – as if somebody would say that herring is not a herring but a fish.
+Fresco is characterized by the application of paint on wet plaster – thus ensuring a long life of colors.
 Exactly this was made in Ajanta.
-And finally – any fresco is mural.
-Mural simply is painting on a wall, ceiling or similar large surface.
+And finally – any fresco is a mural.
+Mural simply is painting on a wall, ceiling, or similar large surface.

-Forbidding canyon of Waghora River soon grew over with dense jungle.
-This might seem impossible – but the amazing, otherworldy beauty created and admired by many generations faded away from the memory of people.
+The forbidding canyon of Waghora River soon grew over with dense jungle.
+This might seem impossible – but the amazing, otherworldly beauty created and admired by many generations faded away from the memory of people.
 Once filled with life, beautiful caves were silent and undisturbed for approximately 1,100 – 1,300 years.
 Imagine… 1,300 years!

 …and found again

-Officer of British army, captain John Smith was hunting a tiger in April 28, 1819.
+Officer of the British army, captain John Smith was hunting a tiger on April 28, 1819.
 He followed the trail and entered the gorge.
-Back then the cliff walls were covered with dense vegetation – but captain noticed a hollow through the interlaced roots and shoots.
+Back then the cliff walls were covered with dense vegetation – but the captain noticed a hollow through the interlaced roots and shoots.